 Abortion may seem like the best choice, or even the only choice, but there is always a better way.

 A woman considering having an abortion is entitled to all the facts – about the nature of the unborn child she is carrying; about the known adverse impacts of abortion on women’s physical health – including an increased risk of death – and mental wellbeing; and about the alternatives to abortion, including help to raise the child, fostering and adoption.

 How many abortions take place each year in NSW?

-There are no comprehensive statistics kept in New South Wales on the number of abortions performed.
+There are no comprehensive statistics kept in New South Wales on the number of abortions performed on a yearly basis.

 In the financial year July 2018-June 2019 there were 17,528 claims from New South Wales and the ACT made under Medicare item 35643 – Evacuation of the contents of the gravid uterus by curettage or suction curettage, that is a first trimester surgical abortion.

 In the same financial year there were 2,906 claims under the PBS for the drugs used for a medical abortion.